LikeMike07/Rythmonica/README.md

-# Spotify Discovery
+# Rythmonica
-Spotify Discovery is a web application that helps you find new songs and artists that are similar to the ones you already love.
+Rythmonica is a web application that helps you find new songs and artists that are similar to the ones you already love.
 The front-end of the application is built with React and Redux for handling the user interface and state management, while the back-end is built with Express and uses the Spotify API to retrieve data.

 ![](./screenshots/Recommendation.png)